-Water: Our Day-to-Day Approach and Guiding Principles
+Water: Our Approach and Guidelines for Daily Action

 To achieve this, our approach is part of a long-term strategy that is formalized in our Safety Health Environment Quality Charter.
 We implement this strategy – which is designed to avoid and limit water risks – throughout the lifespan of our projects to minimize the impact of our operations on water.